jjcarrier/PS-TableUI/README.md

 ## Description

-This is a simple, no frills UI that accepts an array of objects and displays each entry in interactive list where the user can make selections for an underlying operation.
+This is a simple, no frills UI that accepts an array of objects and displays each entry in an interactive list where the user can make selections for an underlying operation.

 > [!NOTE]\
 > The original scope of this tool was to provide a simple UI for selecting what upgradable packages to install for `winget update` but has been expanded on to be more general purpose.
+There is likely room for improvement.

 ## Installation